lnlnta/lnlnta-index/README.md

 # lnlnta-index
-A website about me, the things I do and some interests.
+## A website about me, the things I do and some interests.
+As always, you can grab any piece or code.